mrxten/XamEffects/README.md

     * Set InputTransparent = True for all layout's children

 #### ChildrenInputTransparent
 If you use **TouchEffect** or **Commands** for Layout (Grid, StackLayout, etc.) you have to set this parameter to True otherwise in Android layout's children will overlaps these effects.
+Also you can set `InputTransparent = True` for each children (EXCEPT views using any effect) manually.

 ### Example